Vasudeo Sitaram Bendrey: Sadhan Chikitsa

-He started his research and study in Bharat Itihas Sanshodhak Mandal, Pune at very young age.
-In 1928 he shot into prominence with the publication of his first book called Sadhan-Chikitsa which was published in Pune.
-This book was considered to be his first historical volume because many historians of the time considered it to be a must read book for aspiring historians and researchers of Maratha history.
+Bendrey started his research and study in Bharat Itihas Sanshodhak Mandal, Pune at a very young age.
+In 1928, he raised to prominence with the publication of his first book called Sadhan-Chikitsa, published in Pune.
+This book was considered to be his first historical volume as many historians of the time considered it to be a must-read book for aspiring historians and researchers of Maratha history.
 Sadhan-Chikitsa served as a concise introduction to Maratha history as well as a guide that provided the tools for conducting research in the field.
 Prof S.A.
-Dange, a prominent researcher of the time, saw great value in following the principles of research laid out in the book.
+Dange, a prominent history researcher of the time, saw great value in following the principles of research laid out in the book.

 Journey to Europe

 In 1938 his work and depth of knowledge in the history of Marathas was recognized by Lord Braybon who recommended that Bendrey be provided a historical research scholarship.
-This scholarship provided Bendrey the opportunity to go to England and Europe, where he spent all the time he could into studying historical papers that were filed at various research institutions.
+This scholarship provided Bendrey the opportunity to go to England and Europe, where he spent all the time he could studying historical papers that were filed at various research institutions.
 Since he was dealing with documents and artifacts that were hundreds of years old, the prime minister of England gave him a special permission that allowed him to go over the material.